OpenRefine/OpenRefine/assignment2/feature1_clustering_and_edit.md

 - Many cells (used by the cluster dialog): `MassEditCommand` → `MassEditOperation` → `MassCellChange`.

 If you want to record additional metadata per merge (e.g. provenance), you'd extend `MassCellChange` (or add a sibling change type) and update `MassEditOperation.createHistoryEntry()` to emit it. `MassCellChange` is what knows how to undo.

-## 8. Things that are easy to miss

-- **Two registries, not one.** Keyers live in `KeyerFactory`, distances live in `DistanceFactory`.
-Each is keyed by string name and populated at startup.
-If the UI says "function not found", the registration step is what's missing.
-- **`Clusterer` is *re-instantiated per request*.** `computeClusters` is destructive — it mutates the clusterer's internal state.
-Don't cache one across requests.
-- **`MassEditCommand` ≠ `MassEditOperation`.** The command is the HTTP layer (parses JSON, talks to `Process`); the operation is the undo-redo unit that actually runs.
-New behaviour goes in the operation, new request shape in the command.
-- **Naming collision.** There is also a `MassChange` and `MassReconChange` in `model/changes/`.
-They are not the cluster path — `MassCellChange` is.

-## 9. Suggested next steps for someone making a change

-1. Open `OpenRefine.drawio` and turn on the legend; find your way around the 27 light-blue classes.
-2. Trace the request path with a debugger: breakpoint in `ComputeClustersCommand.doPost`, step into `ClustererConfig.apply`, into the concrete `Clusterer.computeClusters`, into the chosen `Keyer.key` or `SimilarityDistance.compute`.
-3. Trace the apply path: breakpoint in `MassEditCommand.doPost`, step into `MassEditOperation`, then into `MassCellChange.apply`.
-4. Then make your change in the smallest of the strategy classes (a new `Keyer` or a new `SimilarityDistance`).
-That's the lowest-risk first contribution.